 If their teachers really were GRE experts, wouldn't companies provide their biographical information or at least tell you their names?
 There are definitely some good teachers out there, but it may be tough for you to tell if the person teaching your class at a large institution is one of them.

 If you actually can find out who's teaching a certain GRE class, do a little Googling.
 You want to know how long they've been teaching the material.
+Look them up on LinkedIn, and see how much of their career has been spent in test prep.
 But if you can't find out, I think the best way to take an educated guess who the typical GRE instructor is at a big company or college is to consider...

 Let's think about the economics of a typical GRE class.
 Most companies pay instructors a set hourly rate no matter how many students take the class (and since big organizations often sign up as many people as possible, class sizes can be quite large).
 The company or school keeps two-thirds or even three-quarters of the course cost!
 (Most companies that offer GRE classes in San Diego offer GRE classes in every major city in the U.S. - they're focused on quantity, not necessarily quantity.)